nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Test case 1: `add-task 1 d/Interview by/31-03-2023`

    Expected: A new task is added to the first application on the list.
-Details of the newly added task shown in the status message.
+Details of the newly added task shown in the Command Result Box.

 2. Test case 2: `add-task 2`

    Expected: No task is added due to **Invalid Command Format**.
 The `Description` and `Deadline` prefixes and inputs are missing from the command. `Description` and `Deadline` are compulsory input parameters for the add task command.
-   Error details shown in the status message.
+   Error details shown in the Command Result Box.

 3. Test case 3: `add-task 2 d/Online Assessment by/33-05-2023`

    Expected: No task is added due to invalid date input (non-existent date).
-Error details shown in the status message.
+Error details shown in the Command Result Box.

 ### Editing a task